Criminal Liability Explained: Intent and Penalties

 What Is a Crime?

 Lawmakers, technically, decide what is a crime.
 No act is a crime until it is recognized as such by society and written into the states' and federal criminal codes.
-We may think certain acts have always been crimes or are treated as crimes everywhere, but that is not the case.
-For example, U.S. law historically did not recognize the rape of a wife by her husband until relatively recently.
+We might think certain acts have always been crimes or are treated as crimes everywhere, but that isn't the case.
+For example, U.S. law historically didn't recognize the rape of a wife by her husband until relatively recently.

 An act is a crime only if a state or the federal government defines it as one.
 In most states, crimes are classified as either felonies (more serious crimes) or misdemeanors (less serious crimes).